 Public consultation

-Communities and stakeholders across the county were invited to have their say on local government reorganisation in Lancashire in September 2025.
+In 2025, communities and stakeholders across the county were invited to have their say.
 Two surveys were conducted to understand which council services Lancashire residents see as most important, priorities for local government to focus on in the future, and initial thoughts on moving to larger unitary councils.

 The community survey was promoted across the county to ensure a broad range of voices contributed to the discussion.
 13,414 respondents filled out the survey, including 67,784 individual written comments, showing a genuine interest and high level of engagement from Lancashire.